How to Set Up Blogger Settings – A to Z | For Beginners

-Do you want to set up your Blogger Settings?
+Are you a beginner and want to set up your Blogger Settings?
 You’re in the right place.
-In this tutorial we will guide you step-by-step on setting up your Blogger blog settings from scratch, for both beginners and experts.
+In this tutorial, I will guide you step-by-step on how to set up your Blogger blog settings from scratch.

-There are total 16 Settings in Blogger that you can set up.
-These settings are set up in the same sequence as they are sequenced in Blogger i.e. top to bottom.
+There are total 16 Settings on Blogger that you can set up.
+These settings are set up in the same sequence as they are sequenced on Blogger i.e. top to bottom.

 - Basic Blogger Settings